Artwork by Allison Horst

 Centroids are basically the center of spatial objects.
 They can be a handy way to display summary statistics (or we might actually use them for analysis – e.g. to find the distance between polygons).

 There are many ways to that we might want to define the “center” of an object, but the most common is the geographic centroid which is the center of mass of a spatial object.
-The geographic centroid can be found using st_centroid()
+The geographic centroid can be found using st_centroid().

 Sometimes the geographic centroid may fall outside of the boundaries of the object (picture the centroid of a doughnut!).
-While correct, it might be confusing on a map, so we can use st_point_on_surface()
+While correct, it might be confusing on a map, so we can use st_point_on_surface() to ensure that the centroid is placed onto the object.

 Let’s inspect a few examples!

-<- st_centroid(nz)
+nz_centroid <- st_centroid(nz)

-nz_centroid <- st_centroid(seine)
+seine_centroid <- st_centroid(seine)

-<- st_point_on_surface(nz)
+nz_pos <- st_point_on_surface(nz)

-<- tm_shape(nz) +
+map1 <- tm_shape(nz) +

 tm_shape(nz_centroid) +

-tm_symbols(col = "red", alpha = 0.5) +
+tm_symbols(fill = "red", fill_alpha = 0.5) +

 tm_shape(nz_pos) +

-tm_symbols(col = "blue", alpha = 0.5)
+tm_symbols(fill = "blue", fill_alpha = 0.5)+

-<- tm_shape(seine) +
+map2 <- tm_shape(seine) +

 tm_shape(seine_centroid) +

-tm_symbols(col = "red", alpha = 0.5) +
+tm_symbols(fill = "red", fill_alpha = 0.5) +

 tm_shape(seine_pos) +

-tm_symbols(col = "blue", alpha = 0.5)
+tm_symbols(fill = "blue", fill_alpha = 0.5)+

 tmap_arrange(map1, map2, nrow = 1)